jump-dev/JuMP.jl/doc/callbacks.rst

 Many solvers offer the ability to modify the solve process.
-Examples include changing branching decisions in branch-and-bound, adding custom cuts, providing solvers with integer solutions, or adding new constraints only when the current solution violates them (lazy constraints).
+Examples include changing branching decisions in branch-and-bound, adding custom cuts, providing solvers with integer solutions, or adding new constraints only when they are violated by the current solution (lazy constraints).

 Solver-independent modelling languages do not, in general, provide a way to provide callbacks that will work with any solver.
 However, JuMP does provide